What Does a Good Balance Sheet Look Like?

 How Do You Know if a Balance Sheet is Strong?

 If you’re not an accountant, it can be difficult to know what a good balance sheet look like and assess your company’s financial health.
-The following steps below will help you to determine whether or not your company is financially strong based on balance sheet financial data.
+The If you are not an accountant, it can be difficult to know what a good balance sheet looks like and assess your company’s financial health.
+The following steps will help you determine whether your company is financially strong based on balance sheet data:

-- When deciding if your company’s balance sheet is healthy, begin by determining if the company has enough current assets to pay its financial obligations.
-A company that has more liabilities than assets is considered financially weak.
+1. Determine if the company has enough current assets to pay its financial obligations.
+A company with more liabilities than assets is considered financially weak.

-- Calculate the current ratio by dividing the total of your company’s current assets by current liabilities.
-A current ratio of 1 or greater is preferable when deciding financial strength.
+2. Calculate the current ratio: divide total current assets by current liabilities.
+A current ratio of 1 or greater is preferable.

-- Calculate the quick ratio by subtracting inventory from current assets and dividing that result by current liabilities.
-A quick ratio higher than 1 means that your company is in a good financial position.
+3. Calculate the quick ratio: subtract inventory from current assets and divide by current liabilities.
+A quick ratio higher than 1 indicates good financial health.

-- Calculate the cash-to-debt ratio by adding cash and short-term investments and dividing that total by current and long-term liabilities.
-A favorable cash-to-debt ratio is anything equal to or exceeding 1.5.
+4. Calculate the cash-to-debt ratio: add cash and short-term investments, then divide by current and long-term liabilities.
+A ratio of 1.5 or more is favourable.

 “Some clients don’t understand the difference between short-term liability and a long-term liability.
 A short-term liability needs to be paid within the next 12 months.
 Long-term is anything between 1 year and 5 years.
 Let’s say you have a bank loan of £30,000, only the portion due within the next 12 months should be current liabilities, say £4,000.
 The remaining £26,000 is long-term.
 If you put the full £30,000 under current liabilities, a third party might think the company is not doing great.”